georgexyz19/georgexyz.com/content/posts/linux-mint-applications.md

 </div>

-The version in Linux Mint 20 is 3.26.1.1.
 Below is a *Terminal* window in default size 80 * 24.

 <div style="max-width:800px">
   <img class="img-fluid pb-3" src="/images/lm-apps/terminal.png"
 alt="Terminal window">
 </div>

+The version in Linux Mint 20 is 3.26.1.1.
 Here is the About window when you choose menu Help -> About.

 <div style="max-width:800px">
   <img class="img-fluid pb-3" src="/images/lm-apps/terminal-about.png"
 alt="Terminal About">
 </div>

-The program has nice help system if you choose the menu Help -> Contents.
-The help system is better than most other programs out there.
-The "Overview of a terminal" section has definitions for terms like *Terminal*, *Shell*, *Prompt*.
+The program has a better than average help system when you choose the menu Help -> Contents.
+The "Overview of a terminal" section has definitions for terms such as *Terminal*, *Shell*, *Prompt*.

 <div style="max-width:800px">
   <img class="img-fluid pb-3" src="/images/lm-apps/help-contents.png"
 alt="Help Contents">
 </div>

-The *Use tabs* section introduces *Ctrl + Shift + t* shortcut to open a new tab and *Ctrl + Shift + w* shortcut to close a tab.
+The *Use tabs* section explains that *Ctrl + Shift + t* shortcut is to open new tab and *Ctrl + Shift + w* shortcut is to close a tab.